MGriot/VisualAnalyzer/docs/USAGE.md

 This tab contains tools for managing your project's data assets.

 *   **Launch Point Selector:** Opens a dedicated window to interactively select points on your training images.
 These points are used to define the color range for analysis and are saved to `dataset_item_processing_config.json`.
 *   **Setup Project Files:** Opens the "File Placer" utility.
-This tool reads your `project_config.json`, shows the status (Found/Missing) of all required reference files, and provides a simple interface to select local files and have them automatically copied and renamed to their correct locations within the project.
+This tool reads your `project_config.json`, shows the status (Found/Missing) of all required reference files, and provides a simple interface to select local files and have them automatically copied and renamed to their correct locations within the project. **This tool now includes automatic validation for the Ideal Reference Color Checker.** When you provide this file, the tool will immediately run the full patch detection logic and report in the GUI whether the patches were successfully found, giving you instant feedback.

 ## Report Outputs and Archiving